gutschke/iGutschke/README.md

 iGutschke
 =========

-iGutschke home page, populated from RSS feeds
+iGutschke home page, populated from RSS feeds.
+Adjust info.json and proxy.conf to customize the home page.